xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ### Shepherding an XIP

-Parties involved in the process are you, the champion or *XIP author*, the [*XIP editors*](#XIP-editors), and the *XMTP Core Developers*.
+Parties involved in the process are you, the champion or *XIP author*, the [*XIP editors*](#XIP-editors), and the *XMTP Core Developers* (currently the XMTP Labs team).

 Before you begin writing a formal XIP, you should vet your idea.
 Ask the XMTP community first if an idea is original to avoid wasting time on something that will be rejected based on prior research.
-It is thus recommended to open a discussion thread on [the XMTP Community forum](https://community.xmtp.org/) to do this.
+It is thus recommended to open a discussion thread on [the XMTP Community forum](https://community.xmtp.org/c/xips/51) to do this.

 Once the idea has been vetted, your next responsibility will be to present (by means of an XIP) the idea to the reviewers and all interested parties, invite editors, developers, and the community to give feedback on the aforementioned channels.
 You should try and gauge whether the interest in your XIP is commensurate with both the work involved in implementing it and how many parties will have to conform to it.
 Negative community feedback will be taken into consideration and may prevent your XIP from moving past the Draft stage.